timescale/docs/timescaledb/how-to-guides/time-buckets/about-time-buckets.md

 ## Experimental function: time_bucket_ng
-The experimental function [`time_bucket_ng`][time_bucket_ng] adds new features, including support for months, years, and timezones.
+The experimental function [`time_bucket_ng`][time_bucket_ng] adds new features, including support for timezones.

 <Experimental />

-### Months and years
-In addition to the time units supported by `time_bucket`, `time_bucket_ng` also supports months and years.
-For example, you can bucket data into 3-month or 5-year intervals.

 ### Origin
-By default, `time_bucket_ng` uses Saturday, January 1, 2000 for its origin.
+By default, `time_bucket_ng` uses Saturday, January 1, 2000 for its origin, regardless of bucket size.
 This differs from `time_bucket`.
-Because `time_bucket_ng` supports months and years, January 1 provides a more natural starting date for counting intervals.

 Unlike `time_bucket`, `time_bucket_ng` doesn't support dates before the origin.
 In other words, by default, you cannot use `time_bucket_ng` with data from